Sir Thomas More was a sixteenth century statesman and writer best known for “Utopia”

 St. Anthony’s School, Threadneedle Street, London.
 The household of John Morton, Archbishop of Canterbury.
 Oxford University under the tutelage of John Colet and Thomas Linacre.
 Completed legal studies at Lincoln’s Inn, London.

-Chronology/Biography of Sir Thomas More:
+Timeline/Biography of Sir Thomas More:

 1506: More became a Member of Parliament and Under-Sheriff of London in the reign of King Henry the Seventh.